The saying goes: When in Rome, do as Romans do. You know, to blend in when you’re in a new, unfamiliar place.

 But I think this experience speaks to something more than just backpacks on the bus.

-I think it speaks to the impact travelling can have on a person.
+I think it speaks to the impact of travel.

 I was so quick to judge people based on their actions that I didn’t stop to think why.
 By believing that I did things the “right way”, I closed my mind to better ways of doing things.